Milwaukee Lutheran High School: History

 In 1903, a group of Lutheran pastors, teachers, and laymen from congregations affiliated with the Wisconsin and Missouri synods started a high school in an unused classroom of Immanuel Lutheran School in Milwaukee with 18 students.)
 In 1904, it relocated to the former site of the Wisconsin Synod's seminary at 13th and Vine streets.
 Enrollment increased to 340 in 1929 and led to construction of additional buildings at the site.
 The Great Depression caused enrollment to decline to 265 in 1938, but with the end of the depression, enrollment steadily increased to 848 in 1948.
 Plans were initiated to build a larger school at a new site, but doctrinal differences between the two synods resulted in the decision for each synod to build its own separate high school and dissolve the joint operation.
-The Missouri Synod congregations opened MLHS in September 1955, marking the end of the joint operation of the school.
+The Missouri Synod congregations opened Milwaukee Lutheran in September 1955, marking the end of the joint operation of the school.
 The Wisconsin Synod congregations continued to use the old campus for their school, Wisconsin Lutheran High School, until their new building opened in September 1959.

 Twenty-seven Missouri Synod congregations formed "The Lutheran High School Association of Greater Milwaukee" on January 23, 1952.
 Margaret Schnellbaecher donated approximately 14 acre of land at 97th Street and West Grantosa Drive for the new Milwaukee Lutheran High School, and the association obtained approximately 14 acre of adjoining land from the city to form a 28 acre campus.
 Plans for the new school were prepared by the architectural firm Grassold-Johnson and Associates.
 The cost was projected to be about $2 million, and pledges for that amount were raised by June 1953.
 Ground was broken on August 22, 1954, and construction of the main building was sufficiently complete to accept students on September 12, 1955, on which date 806 students and 27 faculty members entered the facility.
 By May 1956, the music rooms and the gymnasium with its swimming pool had been completed, and the formal dedication occurred during the senior graduation ceremonies on May 6.

-MLHS received accreditation from the North Central Association of Colleges and Schools in 1959.
+Milwaukee Lutheran received accreditation from the North Central Association of Colleges and Schools in 1959.
 An additional six classrooms and other facilities were added in 1960.
 Enrollment increased to 1,250 students by 1963, which was over the facility's capacity.
-The Milwaukee Lutheran Fieldhouse opened on the campus in 1979.
+The Milwaukee Lutheran Fieldhouse opened on the campus in 1998.

+In 2022 the Milwaukee Lutheran Virtual Campus was started to provide a Christian education to students who were seeking a virtual school option.
+Unlike many virtual programs, this one was synchronous and live with instructors.
+By 2025, Milwaukee Lutheran was serving over 1,200 students, including 850 in-person learners and 250 virtual campus learners.

+In 2025, Milwaukee Lutheran announced the launch of a middle school, beginning with 6th grade in the 2026-27 school year.
+Along with this expansion, Milwaukee Lutheran refreshed its academic branding and website.